 At this point, you may very well have already missed the last train.
-Depending on which train line and to where you are going, the time of the last train differs, but generally speaking, around midnight, you had better make a quick decision if you are going to, a la Cinderella, beat feet to the station or if you are going to make an all-nighter out of the encounter.
-If you’ve missed the last train and you don’t think you can continue drinking until 5 A.M. or so, which is when the first trains start running, you’re options for sleep are actually a bit limited in Shimokitazawa (you can take a taxi home, of course, but depending on where you are staying, this can be a bit expensive).
+Depending on which train line and to where you are going, the time of the last train differs but generally speaking, around midnight, you had better make a quick decision if you are going to, a la Cinderella, beat feet to the station or if you are going to make an all-nighter out of the encounter.
+If you’ve missed the last train and you don’t think you can continue drinking until 5 A.M. or so, which is when the first trains start running, your options for sleep are actually a bit limited in Shimokitazawa (you can take a taxi home, of course, but depending on where you are staying, this can be a bit expensive).

 This is how I usually do it when I miss the last train in areas other than Shimokitazawa and I don’t feel like shelling out 7,000 JPY to take a taxi home.
-You get a little booth with a computer and staying for the night costs about 1,000-1,200 JPY if memory serves.
+You get a little booth with a computer, and staying for the night costs about 1,000-1,200 JPY if memory serves.
 They have free drinks (non-alcoholic) and snacks (not free) as well as mountains of Japanese comic books, and most also have showering/bathing facilities.
 This is not the most comfortable sleep, but it beats the heck out of sleeping on the street.

 The food and drinking options are almost limitless in this tiny neighborhood, and in this article, I haven’t even scratched the surface.
 Come out for a night, have some great food, get good and drunk, and, like me, you may find yourself living here one day.